Recorded throughout most of England and Wales, with a few records in Scotland north to Edinburgh (Musgrove, 2023).

-A black and yellow species.
+A black and yellow species, common in hedgerows.
 The antennae, pronotum and whole of thorax above are black.
 The fore wing stigma is dark but the costa is mainly yellow.
-The entire tergite 3 and sides of 4 are yellow creating an inverted U.
+The entire tergite 3 and sides of 4 are yellow creating an inverted "U".

 Size: 10 - 12mm